SivanInfoTech/zaproxy/CONTRIBUTING.md

 This FAQ explains some useful steps you can follow: https://www.zaproxy.org/faq/somethings-not-working-what-should-i-do/

 ## Found a Vulnerability?
-If you think you have found a vulnerability in ZAP then please report it via our [bug bounty program](https://bugcrowd.com/owaspzap).
+If you think you have found a vulnerability in BLU ZAP then please report it via our [bug bounty program](https://bugcrowd.com/owaspzap).

 We are always very grateful to researchers who report vulnerabilities responsibly and will be very happy to give credit for the valuable assistance they provide.